eveomett-states/Virginia/README.md

 [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-virginia-precinct-and-election-results/)**:**  VEST 2016 virginia precinct and election results

 ## Processing
-Demographic data were aggregated from the block level to precincts using [MGGG’s proration software](https://github.com/mggg/maup).
-Congressional, house, and senate district IDs were assigned to precincts also using this package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 ## Metadata
-* `precinct`: Precinct name
-* `locality`: Locality name
-* `loc_prec`: Locality and precinct names
-* `district`: Congressional district name
-* `G18DHOR`: Number of votes for 2018 Democratic US House candidate
-* `G18DSEN`: Number of votes for 2018 Democratic senate candidate
-* `G18OSEN`: Number of votes for 2018 other senate candidates
-* `G18RHOR`:  Number of votes for 2018 Republican US House candidate
-* `G18RSEN`: Number of votes for 2018 Republican senate candidate
-* `G17DGOV`: Number of votes for 2017 Democratic gubernatorial candidate
-* `G17DLTG`: Number of votes for 2017 Democratic lieutenant governor candidate
-* `G17DATG`: Number of votes for 2017 Republican attorney general candidate
-* `G17DHOD`: Number of votes for 2017 Democratic House of Delegates candidate
-* `G17RGOV`: Number of votes for 2017 Republican gubernatorial candidate
-* `G17RLTG`: Number of votes for 2017 Republican lieutenant governor candidate
-* `G17RATG`: Number of votes for 2017 Republican attorney general candidate
-* `G17RHOD`: Number of votes for 2017 Republican House of Delegates candidate
-* `G17OGOV`:  Number of votes for 2017 other gubernatorial candidates
-* `G16DPRS`: Number of votes for 2016 Democratic presidential candidate
-* `G16RPRS`: Number of votes for 2016 Republican presidential candidate
-* `G16OPRS`: Number of votes for 2016 other presidential candidates
-* `G16DHOR`: Number of votes for 2016 Democratic US House candidate
-* `G16RHOR`: Number of votes for 2016 Republican US House candidate
-* `G16OHOR`: Number of votes for 2016 other US House candidates
-* `TOTPOP`: Total population
-* `NH_WHITE`: White, non-hispanic, population
-* `NH_BLACK`: Black, non-hispanic, population
-* `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population
-* `NH_ASIAN`: Asian, non-hispanic, population
-* `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population
-* `NH_OTHER`: Other race, non-hispanic, population
-* `NH_2MORE`: Two or more races, non-hispanic, population
-* `HISP`: Hispanic population
-* `H_WHITE`: White, hispanic, population
-* `H_BLACK`: Black, hispanic, population
-* `H_AMIN`: American Indian and Alaska Native, hispanic, population
-* `H_ASIAN`: Asian, hispanic, population
-* `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population
-* `H_OTHER`: Other race, hispanic, population
-* `H_2MORE`: Two or more races, hispanic, population
-* `VAP`: Total voting age population
-* `HVAP`: Hispanic voting age population
-* `WVAP`: White, non-hispanic, voting age population
-* `BVAP`: Black, non-hispanic, voting age population
-* `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population
-* `ASIANVAP`: Asian, non-hispanic, voting age population
-* `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population
-* `OTHERVAP`: Other race, non-hispanic, voting age population
-* `2MOREVAP`: Two or more races, non-hispanic, voting age population
-* `CD_12`: 2012 enacted congressional district ID
-* `CD_16`: 2016 enacted congressional district ID
-* `HDIST_11`: 2011 enacted House of Delegates district ID
-* `HDIST_REM`: 2019 remedial House of Delegates district ID
-* `SENDIST`: 2011 enacted state senate district ID

-## Projection
-This shapefile uses a NAD83/Virginia Lambert projection or EPSG: 3968.
+- `COUNTYFP20`: County FIPS code
+- 'LOCALITY20': Locality FIPS Code
+- 'PRECINCT': Precinct FIPS code
+- `VTDST': Voting Tabulation District FIPS code
+- `CD`: Congressional district ID in 2021 congressional map, enacted on 2/27/23
+- `SEND`: State Senate district for 2021 State Senate Approved Plan
+- `HDIST`: State House district for 2024 State House Approved Plan
+- `TOTPOP`: Total population in 2020 Census
+- `NH_WHITE`: White, non-hispanic, population in 2020 Census
+- `NH_BLACK`: Black, non-hispanic, population in 2020 Census
+- `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population in 2020 Census
+- `NH_ASIAN`: Asian, non-hispanic, population in 2020 Census
+- `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population in 2020 Census
+- `NH_OTHER`: Other race, non-hispanic, population in 2020 Census
+- `NH_2MORE`: Two or more races, non-hispanic, population in 2020 Census
+- `HISP`: Hispanic population in 2020 Census
+- `H_WHITE`: White, hispanic, population in 2020 Census
+- `H_BLACK`: Black, hispanic, population in 2020 Census
+- `H_AMIN`: American Indian and Alaska Native, hispanic, population in 2020 Census
+- `H_ASIAN`: Asian, hispanic, population in 2020 Census
+- `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population in 2020 Census
+- `H_OTHER`: Other race, hispanic, population in 2020 Census
+- `H_2MORE`: Two or more races, hispanic, population in 2020 Census
+- `VAP`: Total voting age population in 2020 Census
+- `HVAP`: Hispanic voting age population in 2020 Census
+- `WVAP`: White, non-hispanic, voting age population in 2020 Census
+- `BVAP`: Black, non-hispanic, voting age population in 2020 Census
+- `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population in 2020 Census
+- `ASIANVAP`: Asian, non-hispanic, voting age population in 2020 Census
+- `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
+- `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
+- `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
+- `ATG17D`: Number of votes for 2017 Democratic attorney general candidate
+- `ATG17R`: Number of votes for 2017 Republican attorney general candidate
+- `ATG17O`: Number of votes for 2017 other party's attorney general candidate
+- `ATG21D`: Number of votes for 2021 Democratic attorney general candidate
+- `ATG21R`: Number of votes for 2021 Republican attorney general candidate
+- `ATG21O`: Number of votes for 2021 other party's attorney general candidate
+- `GOV17D`: Number of votes for 2017 Democratic gubernatorial candidate
+- `GOV17R`: Number of votes for 2017 Republican gubernatorial candidate
+- `GOV17O`: Number of votes for 2017 other party's gubernatorial candidate
+- `GOV21D`: Number of votes for 2021 Democratic gubernatorial candidate
+- `GOV21R`: Number of votes for 2021 Republican gubernatorial candidate
+- `GOV21O`: Number of votes for 2021 other party's gubernatorial candidate
+- `LTG17D`: Number of votes for 2017 Democratic lieutenant governor candidate
+- `LTG17R`: Number of votes for 2017 Republican lieutenant governor candidate
+- `LTG17O`: Number of votes for 2017 other party's lieutenant governor candidate
+- `LTG21D`: Number of votes for 2021 Democratic lieutenant governor candidate
+- `LTG21R`: Number of votes for 2021 Republican lieutenant governor candidate
+- `LTG21O`: Number of votes for 2021 other party's lieutenant governor candidate
+- `PRE16D`: Number of votes for 2016 Democratic presidential candidate
+- `PRE16R`: Number of votes for 2016 Republican presidential candidate
+- `PRE16O`: Number of votes for 2016 other party's presidential candidate
+- `PRE20D`: Number of votes for 2020 Democratic presidential candidate
+- `PRE20R`: Number of votes for 2020 Republican presidential candidate
+- `PRE20O`: Number of votes for 2020 other party's presidential candidate
+- `USS18D`: Number of votes for 2018 Democratic senate candidate
+- `USS18R`: Number of votes for 2018 Republican senate candidate
+- `USS18O`: Number of votes for 2018 other party's senate candidate
+- `USS20D`: Number of votes for 2020 Democratic senate candidate
+- `USS20R`: Number of votes for 2020 Republican senate candidate
+- `USS20O`: Number of votes for 2020 other party's senate candidate